 How can I get editor rights?

-Because editor rights grant access to other people’s data, your Head of Department needs to confirm the appropriate level of access to the Research Office.
+Because editor rights (as defined above) grant access to other people’s data, your Head of Department needs to confirm the appropriate level of access to the Research Office.
 The best method is for them to complete the Pure editor rights request form on the Research wiki .

 I have encountered an error message when trying to log in

-If you are in a role at Edge Hill that should have log-in access to Pure (see above) but you receive an error message instead, please click on the relevant link to the wiki provided in the message and complete the form.
+If you are in a role at Edge Hill that should have user access to Pure (see above) but you receive an error message instead, please click on the relevant link to the wiki provided in the message and report the error.